harvardinformatics/informatics-website/docs/research/index.md

     * Sato S, Cunha TJ, de Medeiros BAS, **Khost D**, **Sackton TB**, Giribet G. 2023.
 Sizing Up the Onychophoran Genome: Repeats, Introns, and Gene Family Expansion Contribute to Genome Gigantism in *Epiperipatus broadwayi*. *Genome Biology and Evolution*.
 15(3):evad021 [Link :octicons-link-external-24:](https://doi.org/10.1093/gbe/evad021){:target="_blank"}

+### Assembling the genome of a parasitic plant &nbsp; :fontawesome-regular-handshake:{ .research-icon }

+**Lead Bioinformaticians**: Danielle Khost, Brian Arnold :fontawesome-solid-graduation-cap:, and Tim Sackton

+**Collaborators**: [Davis Lab :octicons-link-external-24:](https://davislab.oeb.harvard.edu/){:target="_blank"} ([OEB :octicons-link-external-24:](https://www.oeb.harvard.edu/){:target="_blank"}

+*Sapria himalayana* is a parasitic plant in the family Rafflesiaceae, which includes the species with the largest flower in the world.
+The Davis Lab had worked on these plants for many years, but had not produced a usable genome assembly of this fascinating plant.
+Several members of the Informatics group collaborated with the Davis Lab to assemble a genome of *S. himalayana* and identify unusual features of this species, including the loss of 44% of conserved plant genes and the presence of horizontally transfered genetic elements from the host species.

+!!! abstract "Publication"

+    * Cai L, Arnold BJ :fontawesome-solid-graduation-cap:, Xi Z, **Khost DE**, Patel N, Hartmann CB, ...
+Mathews S, **Sackton TB**, Davis CD, 2021.
+Deeply Altered Genome Architecture in the Endoparasitic Flowering Plant Sapria himalayana Griff.
+(Rafflesiaceae). *Current Biology* 31:1002-1011.
+[Link :octicons-link-external-24:]( https://doi.org/10.1016/j.cub.2020.12.045){:target="_blank"}

 ## Bulk and Single-cell RNA-seq

 The group has a long-standing interest in the analysis of RNA-seq data, both traditional bulk data from whole organisms or tissues, and single-cell data.
 In this area, we have primarily worked on methods and best practices, as well as contributed to collaborations.